yuikns/knm/README.md

 It seems like the author has no plan to fix the issue, I make a simple fix for this theme.

+**The copyright belongs to the original author.**

 ## What was changed

-I copied the resource from `$HOME/Library/Application Support/Google/Chrome/Default/Extensions/acganlmcjehnfmehkmlimgkaloifodlf`, and updated the image for `theme_toolbar`.
-The key problem is the height of the toolbar and tabs are changed.
-I manually modified the image to make the new image match the current UI layout.
+Since the key issue is the height of the toolbar and tabs of the new Chrome were changed.
+I copied the resource from the extension folder, and then I manually modified the image for "theme_toolbar" to make the new image meet the new UI layout.
+Besides, I renamed the image names to let us recognize the images easily.

 ## How to use it